Climate and Average Weather Year Round in Cape Coral Florida, United States

 Based on the tourism score, the best times of year to visit Cape Coral for warm-weather activities are from late January to early May and from late October to late December.

-The hot season lasts for 4.6 months, from May 16 to October 4, with an average daily high temperature above 87°F. The hottest day of the year is August 8, with an average high of 91°F and low of 76°F.
+The hot season lasts for 4.6 months, from May 16 to October 4, with an average daily high temperature above 87°F. The hottest month of the year in Cape Coral is August, with an average high of 90°F and low of 76°F.

-The cool season lasts for 2.8 months, from December 8 to March 1, with an average daily high temperature below 77°F. The coldest day of the year is January 18, with an average low of 56°F and high of 74°F.
+The cool season lasts for 2.8 months, from December 8 to March 1, with an average daily high temperature below 77°F. The coldest month of the year in Cape Coral is January, with an average low of 56°F and high of 74°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.